sodalabsab/cicdcourse/README.md

 ### This is the end of the first setup session
 Now the course will continue

+## Lab 1
+Let´s build and setup the system locally.

 # Setup 2 - move to the cloud